 Airbnb is a brand that rents out lodgings.
 It started its operations in 2008 and has become incredibly popular worldwide.

-As part of the rebranding campaign, Airbnb introduced a new logo, which they named as “Belo.”
+As part of the rebranding campaign, Airbnb introduced a new logo, which they named “Belo.”
 The logo was widely criticized for being obscene and sexually suggestive, which the designing team almost certainly didn’t intend.
 Moreover, Airbnb’s logo also resembled the logo of Automation Anywhere.

 The company invested a lot of money on the rebrand along with a lot of emotional effort but received backlash from the consumers.